 There is a further advanced version called Hocoma’sLokomat robotic gait training system to speed up the recovery process.
 With over the ground training, patients can walk for 50 feet with two assistants but with locomotor, patients can walk up to 30 minutes.
 Thus, locomotor trains the patient’s brain more with required repetitive motions.

 Gradually, as the patients progress in their rehab, they can start using wearable functional electrical stimulation devices.
 Such devices assist the muscles while performing tasks.
 They also help to increase function, strength, and movement and decrease pain and muscle spasticity.
 Such devices are custom-fit and stimulate the surface via custom electrodes.
+If you hired an in home health care personnel, make sure they are knowledgeable with these devices as well so they can help with the monitoring of the patient’s recovery.

 Besides, certain latest therapies such as TMS/ Transcranial Magnetic Stimulation and direct current stimulation help to enhance the brain functions.
 They are useful as adjuncts to other therapies.
 When the patients are repetitively performing functional tasks, these therapies help in stimulating the brain activities further.
 Besides, the patients do not feel the impulses in these innovative therapies though they are effective.